-The Milanese low-baritone Giovanni Romeo is one of the youngest Italian talents who have establishing themselves on the most important opera stages worldwide, such as Teatro alla Scala in Milan, Auditorium Rai in Turin, Teatro Massimo in Palermo, Carlo Felice in Genoa, Malibran (Gran Teatro La Fenice) in Venice, Filarmonico in Verona, Teatro Verdi in Salerno, Bolshoi Theatre in Moscow, Deutsche Oper Berlin, NCPA in Beijing, ABAO in Bilbao, Opera de Oviedo and many others.
+The Milanese bass-baritone Giovanni Romeo is one of the youngest Italian talents who have establishing themselves on the most important opera stages worldwide, such as Teatro alla Scala, Bolshoi Theatre, Atlanta Opera, Opéra de Monte-Carlo, Deutsche Oper in Berlin, NCPA in Beijing, ABAO Olbe in Bilbao, Royal Opera House Muscat, and many others.

-He began his studies in opera singing at the age of fifteen with soprano Cristina Dominguez, and he improved his skills at the Teatro alla Scala Academy with Luciana D’Intino, Luciana Serra and Renato Bruson, thanks to the special “Paolo Montarsolo” scholarship.
+He began his studies in opera singing at the age of fifteen with soprano Cristina Dominguez, and he improved his skills at the Teatro alla Scala Academy, thanks to the special “Paolo Montarsolo” scholarship.

 He began his career with the “Laboratorio lirico del 700” at the Bibiena Theatre in Mantua debuting as Uberto in Paisiello’s La Serva Padrona and as Geronimo in Cimarosa’s Il Matrimonio Segreto, under the direction of the famous comic bass Enzo Dara, with whom he specialized in comic roles; many consider him as his artistic heir.

 Afterwards, he debuted many Mozart and Donizetti roles, both as bass and as baritone buffo, thanks to his vocal extension and flexibility.
-He took part in some of the most important international opera projects for young singers like “l’Ópera Estudio” in Tenerife, as well as in festivals such as the “Young Singer Project” in Salzburg and the Donizetti Festival in Bergamo.
+He took part in some of the most important international opera projects for young singers such as the “Young Singer Project” in Salzburg.

-But the real success came with Rossini.
-His Dr. Bartolo from Il Barbiere di Siviglia led him to perform on the major opera houses in Italy and abroad.
-Among these, Jean Pierre Ponnelle’s famed production at, in which he joined Leo Nucci and Ruggero Raimondi.
+But the real success for came with Dr. Bartolo from Rossini’s Il Barbiere di Siviglia; a role that Giovanni Romeo has played many times (over 60 official performances) and that has led him to perform on the major opera houses in Italy and abroad.
+Among these, Jean Pierre Ponnelle’s famed production at Teatro alla Scala, in which he joined Leo Nucci and Ruggero Raimondi.

-He worked with prestigious conductors such as Antonello Allemandi, Riccardo Chailly, Gabriele Ferro, Pier Giorgio Morandi, Marco Pace, Stefano Ranzani, Carlo Rizzi, Federico Maria Sardelli, Keri-Lynn Wilson, Massimo Zanetti, and with important directors, such as Lorenza Cantini , Fabio Cherstich, Renaud Doucet & André Barbe, Nicola Berloffa, Gino Landi, Pier Francesco Maestrini, Mario Martone, Evdeny Pisarev, Gabriele Salvatores, Maurizio Scaparro and many others.
+He has worked with prestigious conductors such as Antonello Allemandi, Riccardo Chailly, Arthur Fagen, Gabriele Ferro, Pier Giorgio Morandi, Carlo Rizzi, Federico Maria Sardelli, Tugan Sokhiev, Keri-Lynn Wilson, and with important directors such as Renaud Doucet & André Barbe, Jean-Louis Grinda, Gino Landi, Mario Martone, Evdeny Pisarev, Gabriele Salvatores, Michael Shell and many others.